llSourcell/Bitcoin_Mining_Shoes/README.md

 ### Step 5 - Setup an Account on SlushPool
 ### Step 6 - Setup Node.JS Web app on device #2 that collects Bitcoin address from Device #1 once every 24 hours, sends address to Slush Pool, and mines using Device #2.

+## TODO

+Right now, device #1 only generates the address, while device #2 does the heavy lifting (block construction and block mining).
+This is due to the small amount of storage space available on the Raspberry Pi Pico (unable to store 500 GB blockchain).
+However, the Raspberry Pi full version can do all of this.
+So in a V2, the entire mining process should happen on device #1.

 ## Credits

 Credits go to Satoshi Nakamoto and the entire Bitcoin community.